leroyle/debugging/RTOS/README.md

 # FreeRTOS - Real Time Operating System

 - much like thread programming in a desktop environment
-- subsections of functionality can be separated into distinct functions
+- subsections of functionality can be separated into distinct functions rtos calls tasks
-- task can be created and allowed to terminate if desired
+- task can be created, self terminated or terminated by other tasks, suspended, blocked,
 - each task has it’s own private stack space, data/instructions can be shared among tasks
+- minimum of 1 task, idle task that runs when no other task is available to run, started by FreeRTOS framework
+- FreeRTOS kernel was originally developed by Richard Barry around 2003
+- supports multiple microcontroller platforms (~35 according to Wiki)
+- Since version 10.0.0 in 2017, Amazon has taken stewardship of the FreeRTOS code
+- www.freertos.org

+#### Scheduling
+- FreeRTOS kernel supports two types of scheduling policy:
+- usual sheduling policy is known as "Prioritized Preemptive Scheduling with Time Slicing".
+##### Prioritized Preemptive
+- High priority tasks run before lower priority
+- High priority tasks can preempt lower priority tasks
+- lower priority tasks could, in theory, be starved out by higher priority tasks
+##### Time slicing
+Equal priority tasks are given an equal slice of time
-- time critical subsections will be given the opportunity to run if preemptive scheduling is enabled
+- time slicing can be disabled, to allow a given task run to completion if it does not call a blocking function
-### RTOS frameworks supplies inter-task communictionations,
-* RTOS Task Notifications
-* Stream and Message Buffers
-* Queues
-* Binary Semaphores
-* Counting Semaphores
-* Mutexes
-* Recursive Mutexes

-- message queues can handle the bursty data, supplier can fill, consumer will wait for data -
+- equal priroty tasks must wait until currently running task relinquishes control

 ### RTOS API categories
 * Configuration
 * Task Creation